jsphuebner/stm32-sine/README.md

 # stm32-sine
 Main firmware of the Huebner inverter project
+This firmware runs on any revision of the "Huebner" hardware https://github.com/jsphuebner/inverter-hardware as well as any derivatives as the Open Source Tesla controller https://github.com/damienmaguire

+# Goals
+The main goal of this firmware is well-drivable control of electric 3-phase motors with as little software complexity as possible.
+We do not rely on virtual control methods such as FOC (field oriented control) or DTC (direct torque control).
+This makes tuning more intuitive, as only real physical quantities are parametrized.
+The same principle is applied to the hardware design, keeping component count low and therefor minimize cost and failure modes.
+To fine tune the driving experience and adapt to different flavours of power stages, over 60 parameters can be customized.

+# General concept
+The idea is that the dynamics of any 3-phase asyncronous motor are controlled by the amplitude of the sythesized sine wave and it's frequency offset to the rotor speed (slip).
+For 3-phase synchronous motors the only relevant quantities are assumed to be the sine wave amplitude (again) and the phase shift between rotor and stator magnetic field.

+# Inverter charging
+A unique feature of this software is to re-purpose the drivetrain hardware as a programmable battery charger.
+One of the motor phase windings is being used as a high current capable inductor and one of the phase switches as a buck or boost converter.
+This has practically proven to replace a separate charing unit and further reduce complexity on electric vehicles.

+# Further reading
+A comprehensive guide to the Huebner inverter system can be found here: http://johanneshuebner.com/quickcms/index.html%3Fde_antriebsumrichter,20.html

 # Compiling
 The only external depedency if libopencm3 which I forked.